micheg/piqo/README.md

 I wanted to learn *Slim* and *ender*, and I decided that the best way was a "tour de force" of twelve hours spent in documentation and some code.
 From this was born the idea of a url shortening service, because it is easy to implement.
 There is much work to do: it completely missing a part of administration, and I would like to use notorm instead of PDO.
+I need to test on internet explorer, i have coded on a linux machine (chakra rulez!) and do not have an ie now.
 This is only a small base.

 Implementation choices: